MicahElliott/mrswlf/README.md

 ## Graduation Path

-If you're all about the stats, these will get you even further:
+If you're all about the stats (and don't care about breaking your head), these will get you even further:

 - Swap `m` and `p`, or `m` and `c`
 - Any others you think of?